-The Upslope is designed with the skier in mind, this from a climber’s company.
-Founded by badass Rab Carrington and tested in the Scottish Highlands where the weather is challenging to say the least, many think of Rab as being clothes for ice climbing.
+The Rab Upslope Jacket is designed with skiers in mind, this from a climber’s company.
+Founded by badass Rab Carrington and tested in the Scottish Highlands where the weather is challenging, to say the least, many think of Rab as being clothes for ice climbing.
 Well to me this is good; it means that the gear will stand up to whatever you throw at it.
-How would this carry over to a ski specific garment?
+How would this carry over to a ski-specific garment?

-One of the primary features of Rab jackets are the opposing pockets on the exterior chest level.
-They do this so you have pockets you can access with a harness on.
-For the Upslope they added standard pockets down at the waist level.
+The Rab Upslope Jacket comes with standard pockets down at the waist level.
 This is nice if you’re not skiing with a pack.
 The pockets act as venting as there are no pit zips.
 Pit zips can be awkward to use and just unzipping a pocket is so easy.
 Just don’t lose your keys.

 The hood is a key element to staying warm on a cold, snowy day.
 It is plenty big enough to accommodate a helmet and cinches down for when you don’t have your bucket on.
 When the weather really gets bad you can zip all the way up and be toasty warm on those 70+ mph wind days.
 The collar has a nice soft liner for your chin and nose when you’re hunkering down in it.